tommut/reminderfox/README.md

 reminderfox
 ===========

-ReminderFox: The simple reminder app for Firefox.
+ReminderFox: The simple reminder app for Firefox and Thunderbird.